 In October, 2000, he began managing a separate model portfolio at Marketocracy, a company whose quest is to find the world’s best portfolio managers and investors.
 Over the following years he slowly rose through the ranks of their 100,000 tracked portfolios into their top 100 and then into their top 10.

 In February, 2007, Marketocracy Capital Management began offering a managed account based on his work.
-In May, 2010, Covestor also offered a managed account based on his work.
+In May, 2010, Covestor (now a part of Interactive Brokers) also offered a managed account based on his work.

-Articles about Chris Rees have appeared in Forbes, Dow Jones Marketwatch, The Times, Sunday Express and The Globe and Mail.
+Articles about Chris Rees have appeared in America's Forbes, Dow Jones Marketwatch, and SmartMoney, Britain's The Times and Sunday Express, and Canada's The Globe and Mail.

-He is featured in the book ‘The Warren Buffetts Next Door: The World's Greatest Investors You've Never Heard Of And What You Can Learn From Them' by Matthew Schifrin.
+He is featured in the book ‘The Warren Buffetts Next Door: The World's Greatest Investors You've Never Heard Of ' by Matthew Schifrin.